NOAA-OCM/SWMPrExtension/README.md

 library(SWMPrExtension)
 ```

-The development (unstable) version of this package can be installed from Github:
+Install the development (unstable) version from Github:

 ```r